scottlapoint/remix_services_4_sale/README.md

 $4 - Danzel - Pump It Up\
 $5 - Davidson - All I Wanna Do\
 $5 - Daze – Together Forever (The Cyber Pet Song)\
+$5 - Danceteria – The Power Of Goodbye\
 $225 - Darootz Featuring Charvoni - My Warrior, My Saviour\
+$5 - Deborah Cox – Nobody's Supposed To Be Here (The Dance Mixes)\
 $30 - Decoy & Roy - Inner Life\
 $10 - Denise Lopez – Don't You Wanna Be Mine\
 $10 - Dee Dee - The One\